KavitShah1998/DynamicObstacleAvoidance/README.md

 # Dynamic Obstacle Avoidance in Indoor Environment using ORCA in ROS

-The repository is our project for achieving dynamic collision avoidance in indoor spaces using Optimal Reciprocal Collision Avoidance algorithm in ROS using C++
+The repository is our project for achieving dynamic collision avoidance in indoor spaces using Optimal Reciprocal Collision Avoidance (ORCA) algorithm in ROS using C++

 The repository employs use of RVO2 library for ORCA & dynamic object tracking with LiDAR using Kalman filters